Read time 4 minutes

 It’s evident that the root cause of this error message is the absence of access privileges for the user.
 Therefore, resolving this issue requires granting the user access rights to the file.
 If the user can successfully remove local security restrictions, they can then access the NSF database file without impediments.

 Furthermore, if a user’s NSF database file was replaced by a new file created using the administrator’s user ID, and the NSF Access Control List (ACL) only included the administrator as the authorized user for that particular database, the same issue can occur.

 To resolve this issue, creating a new NSF file using the user’s Notes ID can be an effective solution.
 This can be accomplished by either deleting or renaming the existing NSF file in the data directory and subsequently restarting Notes.

 Note – In order to do this, the NSF file must be present in the data directory so that the new NSF file can be created on restarting the Notes.

-Removing local security from Lotus Notes NSF file using Kernel for NSF Local Security Removal is very easy.
-Just select the NSF file from which you want to remove local security and click Remove local security from selected database button.
+Eliminating local security from Lotus Notes NSF files with Kernel for NSF Local Security Removal is a straightforward process.
+Simply choose the desired NSF file, and then click the ‘Remove local security from selected database’ button to initiate the removal.

 It’s important to note that this tool does not decrypt encrypted files or remove password protection from NSF files.
 Instead, its primary function is to facilitate the opening of NSF files displaying the ‘You are not authorized to perform that operation’ error.
 Additionally, it offers the convenience of reapplying local security, achieved by simply selecting the NSF file and clicking the ‘Undo changes’ button.

 A– It can allow access for an NSF file till 5 MB only.